hacknlove/orgasmoproject/docs/GettingStarted/Drivers.md

 - in a tree, like `driver.method.path`
 - by path, like `driver['method.path]`

-## Internal Drivers
+## Internal driver

-If you want to create an internal driver, create a folder in the `/drivers` tree, _for instance `/drivers/my-driver`_
+If you want to create an internal driver, create a folder in the `/driver` tree, _for instance `/driver/my-driver`_

 Then create a file for each driver's method you intend to define.